 Keeping track of every pound spent and earned will enable you to make informed decisions about how best to allocate resources as your business grows.

-Next up: understand financial record keeping and accounting essentials so that even when challenges arise; rest assured that knowing that you have everything under control!
+Next up: understand financial record-keeping and accounting essentials so that, even when challenges arise, you can rest assured that you have everything under control.

 Financial Record Keeping and Accounting